yui/yeti/README.md

 #### Contribution Checklist

- 1. Run `make lint` and make sure your new code runs through JSLint without error.
+ 1. Run `make lint` and make sure your new code runs through the linter without error.
  1. Run `make coverage` and make sure your new code is covered with a test.
     Tests are located in `test` and use [Vows][].